Germany: Far-right AfD congress prompts anti-racism protest | DW | 28.11.2020

 They brandished placards that read "Hate is not an opinion" and "no room for Nazis."

-The AfD rejects any comparison with the Nazis and describe themselves as nationalist and conservative.
+The AfD rejects any comparison with the Nazis and describes itself as a nationalist and conservative party.

-Stand up Against Racism spokesperson Jannik Berbalk said the cold weather was the main reason for the low turnout, which they had expected to be more than 1,000-strong.
+Stand up Against Racism spokesperson Jannik Berbalk said they had expected to be more than 1,000 people to rally, but blamed the cold weather for the low turnout.

 He told AFP that the protesters "complied with all the conditions" with regards to coronavirus, saying the march was "peaceful."

-The Alternative for Germany, known by its German acronym AfD, is holding the meeting to review its policies on retirement and basic income.
-They also plan to make several internal party appointments.
+The AfD is holding the conference to review its policies on retirement and basic income.
+The party also plans to make several internal appointments.

-Both protesters and AfD delegates have to wear masks during the demonstration and convention due to coronavirus restrictions.
+Both protesters and AfD delegates worse masks during the demonstration and convention due to coronavirus restrictions.

 Read more: AfD sacks former spokesman for saying migrants 'could be gassed'

-About 600 delegates have been invited to the AfD forum, despite the coronavirus pandemic.

-AfD leader Tino Chrupalla opened the conference by attacking the government's coronavirus policies.
+Co-chair Tino Chrupalla opened the conference by attacking the German government's coronavirus policies.

 He said livelihoods were being destroyed by the lockdown measures and that the wave of bankruptcies would continue.

-He defended the decision to proceed with the face-to-face conference, saying: "If we let ourselves be shut away by a virus, then democracy has already lost."
+He defended the decision to proceed with the face-to-face event, saying: "If we let ourselves be shut away by a virus, then democracy has already lost."

+The party's other chair, Jörg Meuthen, used his speech to call for party discipline, and "irreproachable behavior of all officials and members, from those in parliament to those on the street."

+He took aim at those in his party, including former co-chief Alexander Gauland, who talked about the government's "coronavirus dictatorship," and members who failed to distance themselves from anti-government groups that had caused unrest during demonstrations in some cities.

 -